towering-cranes/towering-cranes/PRESS-RELEASE.md

 ## Summary ##

   I'm Game is a social hub for finding new friends and like minded gamers.
 Add games to your collection and click "I'm Game" to meet others from around the world who want to play.
-You can chat with them in real time and view their personal game collections as well.
+You can chat with them in real time and view their personal game collections.

 ## Problem ##